dafny-lang/dafny/docs/DafnyRef/Types.md

 in an `if _k != 0` statement.
 This also means that the postcondition must hold trivially when `_k = 0`, or else a postcondition violation will be reported.
-This is an appropriate design for our desugaring, because co-lemmas are expected to be used to establish co-predicates, whose corresponding prefix predicates hold trivially when `_k = 0`.
-(To prove other predicates, use an ordinary lemma, not a co-lemma.)
+This is an appropriate design for our desugaring, because greatest lemmas are expected to be used to establish greatest predicates, whose corresponding prefix predicates hold trivially when `_k = 0`.
+(To prove other predicates, use an ordinary lemma, not a greatest lemma.)

-It is interesting to compare the intuitive understanding of the co-inductive proof in using a co-lemma with the inductive proof in using the lemma.
-Whereas the inductive proof is performing proofs for deeper and deeper equalities, the co-lemma can be understood as producing the infinite proof on demand.
+It is interesting to compare the intuitive understanding of the co-inductive proof in using a greatest lemma with the inductive proof in using a lemma.
+Whereas the inductive proof is performing proofs for deeper and deeper equalities, the greatest lemma can be understood as producing the infinite proof on demand.